Code-Institute-Submissions/latinmix-fitness/README.md

 Use of :focus:active for click and hold mouse button from [StackOverflow Post](https://stackoverflow.com/questions/16715274/what-is-the-mouse-down-selector-in-css).

-Keeping teh footer at the bootom solution found in [DEV post](https://dev.to/domysee/keeping-the-footer-at-the-bottom-with-css-flexbox-5h5f).
+Keeping the footer at the botoom solution found in [DEV post](https://dev.to/domysee/keeping-the-footer-at-the-bottom-with-css-flexbox-5h5f).

-Embbeded video steps from [Youtube Support](https://support.google.com/youtube/answer/171780?hl=en).
+Embedded video steps from [Youtube Support](https://support.google.com/youtube/answer/171780?hl=en).

-### Acknowledgments
+### Acknowledgment
+I'd like to thank my mentor Ignatius Ukwuoma for the valuable feedback and advises.

+I'd also like to thanks Anna Greaves and Jim Morel for the helpful talks on MS1 planning and README file writing.

+## Disclaimer
+This project purpose is only educational and the gym "LatinMix Fitness" portraited is a fictional business.

+## Notes on Commits
+Initially I have understood each new file required its own "Initial Commit", for that reason there are multiple "Initial Commits" on the revision history.
+My Mentor has explained each project, conventionally, only have one "Initial Commit".
+This is a lesson learned to be applied for future projects.